 Using the PINNACLE Registry® and Diabetes Collaborative Registry®

-Practices that are not currently enrolled can click here to join.
+Practices that are not currently enrolled in the PINNACLE Registry and/or Diabetes Collaborative Registry can click here to join.

 Participants can use the many benefits of reporting via the QCDR including:

-- Flexibility to select your six Quality measures, Advancing Care Information measures and Improvement Activities that are specific to your practice;
+- Flexibility to select your six Quality measures, Promoting Interoperability measures and Improvement Activities that are specific to your practice.

-- Frequent feedback and monitoring: Participants receive access to QI tools and clinical support, as well as monthly benchmarking reports that include national benchmarks for comparison purposes;
+- Frequent feedback and monitoring: Participants receive access to quality improvement tools and clinical support, as well as monthly benchmarking reports that include national benchmarks for comparison purposes.

 Measures indicated as available for public reporting are required to meet certain standards set by CMS.
 These measures must be statistically valid, reliable, accurate, comparable across submission mechanisms and meet the minimum reliability threshold to be included in the Physician Compare Downloadable Database.
 The measures are posted publicly in plain language, making them easier to understand.
 First-year measures are not available for public reporting.

 Click here to view the ACC and Veradigm's Outpatient Registries MIPS Measures.